Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Well-Posedness of Expected Duration PDE

-In the following proposition, we derive an expression for the directional derivative $DF(\varphi)(\phi_{0})$.
-While it is then straightforward to apply the maximum principle to show that $DF(\varphi)(\cdot)$ is a linear continuous operator to deduce existence and uniqueness of the gradient (via Riesz representation), we employ numerical analysts' adjoint state method (see e.g. \cite{AdjointIntro,AdjointRigour,AdjointStateMethodEfficient,AdjointStateMethodReview}) to attain an expression for the gradient directly.
+Hence it follows that $F(\varphi)\rightarrow\infty$ as $\lVert\varphi\rVert_{L^{2}(D)}\rightarrow\infty$.
+Then Lemma \ref{lem:ConvexLemma} yields a unique solution $v_{0}\in\mathscr{C}(D)$ minimising $F$. \end{proof} In the following proposition, we derive an expression for the directional derivative $DF(\varphi)(\phi_{0})$.
+While it is then straightforward to apply the maximum principle to show that $DF(\varphi)(\cdot)$ is a linear continuous operator to deduce existence and uniqueness of the gradient (via Riesz representation theorem), we employ numerical analysts' adjoint state method (see e.g. \cite{AdjointIntro,AdjointRigour,AdjointStateMethodEfficient,AdjointStateMethodReview}) to attain an expression for the gradient directly.
 From a numerical perspective, the gradient allows us to apply gradient methods to iteratively minimise $F$.
 Numerically, we note that it is not necessary to use adjoint state method to compute the gradient.
 However, it is well-known that adjoint state method is (generally) computationally efficient see e.g. \cite{AdjointStateMethodEfficient}.
-It is noted that comparing to Banch fixed point iterates of Theorem \ref{thm:ExistenceUniquenessResult_Coercive}, the adjoint state method is computationally less efficient because a pair of IBVP is required to be solved rather than one.
+It is noted that comparing to Banach fixed point iterates of Theorem \ref{thm:ExistenceUniquenessResult_Coercive}, the adjoint state method is computationally less efficient because a pair of IBVP is required to be solved rather than one.

 To employ the adjoint state method, we recall that $L^{*}(s)$ is the Fokker-Planck operator given by (\ref{eq:FokkerPlanckGeneral}).
 Akin to (\ref{eq:FokkerPlanck_AbsorbingBoundaries}), if Condition A2 holds, then